How To Talk To Your Teens About Sex

 Here are some helpful links that offer tips on how to start the conversation and what you should discuss.

-This piece from the Mayo Clinic provides tips on how to break the ice when talking to your children about sex and how to address tough subjects.
+This piece from the Mayo Clinic and The National Campaign to Prevent Teen and Unplanned Pregnancy provide tips on how to break the ice when talking to your children about sex and how to address tough subjects.
+There is also a good video, titled Too Young, on The National Campaign's website that tells the story of several teen mothers.

 Here is a very detailed guide from the National Health Information Center that covers several different aspects of the sex talk, such as when to start and what topics to cover.